Nemuro Main Line: Decline and closures

 In 1981, the Sekishō Line opened between Shin-Yubari and Shintoku, becoming the main route between central and southeastern Hokkaido and shortening the distance for stations east of Shintoku to Sapporo.
 This led to a rapid decline in ridership on the Furano-Shintoku segment of the Nemuro Main Line, from 4,664 a day in 1980 to 654 a day in 1985.
 Population decline in the area also contributed to a decline in ridership.
 By 2015, only 152 people per day were using this segment of the line, most of whom were commuting senior high school students.

 On 31 August 2016, torrential rainfall damaged the 17.4 km section between Higashi-Shikagoe and Kami-Ochiai Junction resulting in the passenger service from Higashi-Shikagoe to Shintoku being replaced by a bus.
 Thereafter, on 19 November 2016, JR Hokkaido's president announced plans to rationalise the network by up to 1,237 km, or ~50% of the current network, including closure of the Nemuro Line between Furano and Kami-Ochiai Junction.
 In January 2022, the four local governments between Furano and Shintoku gave up on maintaining this segment of the line, and in December the president of JR Hokkaido announced a goal to convert this portion to bus service in 2023 or thereafter.
+A notice of abolition was submitted on March 31, 2023.

 The section between Kushiro and Nemuro was also proposed for conversion to Third Sector operation, but if local governments were not agreeable, such sections would also face closure.
 In April 2021, Nemuro City raised over 50 million yen through crowdfunding to keep the eastern Hanasaki Line portion open, after JR Hokkaido stated that the line was difficult to maintain on its own.
 As of mid-2021, this portion of the line saw only about 200 passengers per day.

+On 4 March 2017, 3 more stations were closed - Shimanoshita Station (T29), Kami-Atsunai Station (K41) and Inashibetsu Station (K33).
+On 17 March the following year, Haobi Station (K25) was closed.

-On 16 March 2019, Chokubetsu Station, Shakubetsu Station and Hattaushi Station were closed, two of these becoming signal points: Chokubetsu and Shakubetsu.
+On 16 March 2019, Chokubetsu Station (K43), Shakubetsu Station (K44) and Hattaushi Station were closed, two of these becoming signal points: Chokubetsu and Shakubetsu.

-On 14 March 2020, Furuse Station was closed, reducing the number of stations on the Nemuro Main Line to 60.
+On 14 March 2020, Furuse Station (K46) was closed, reducing the number of stations on the Nemuro Main Line to 60.

+On 1 April 2024 the section of the line between Furano and Shintoku closed, splitting the line in two.
+On the same day five stations (Higashi-Takikawa (T22), Atsunai (K42), Oboro, Bettoga and Kombumori) were slated to be abolished owing to low ridership.